rubicka-AIDE/rubicka-AIDE/README.md

 ## Hi there 👋

 I'm a Cloud Engineering Intern at HPE.
+Specifically, I'm in the SRE team at MIST Systems.

 See my personal GitHub profile: [AnthonyMichaelTDM](https://github.com/AnthonyMichaelTDM)